jooy2/vutron/docs/src/electron-how-to/preload-script.md

 Here are the supported functions for mainApi:

 - `send`: Send an event to main.
-- `sendSync`: Send an event to main.
-It can be used when receiving a return value.
-The UI may be frozen until the operation is complete.
 - `on`: A listener to receive events sent by main.
 - `once`: A listener to receive events sent by main.
 (Handle only one call)
 - `off`: Remove an event listener